Newark, NJ

 Comparing amount of park space between neighborhoods by income

-Residents in low-income neighborhoods have access to 23% more park space per person than those in the average Newark neighborhood and 33% more than those in high-income neighborhoods.
+Across the country, parks serving low-income households are four times smaller yet serve four times more people per acre than parks serving high-income households, according to TPL park equity data.
+In Newark, residents in low-income neighborhoods have access to 15% less park space per person than those in the average Newark neighborhood and 17% less than those in high-income neighborhoods.

 6% of Newark’s land is used for parks and recreation.